 - Hundreds of Birmingham youngsters go for gold in three days of action-packed sporting activities

-- 13 primary schools across Titan Partnership schools in Birmingham travel to Aston University to compete in a range of sports
+- 13 primary schools across Titan Partnership schools in Birmingham travelled to Aston University to compete in a range of sports

-Hundreds of schoolchildren from across Birmingham are set to descend on Aston University for three days of action-packed sports activities as part of the 14th annual Aston Olympians programme.
+Hundreds of schoolchildren from across Birmingham descended on Aston University for three days of action-packed sports activities as part of the 14th annual Aston Olympians programme.

-390 year five pupils from 13 Titan primary schools in the city will travel to the university campus across 11, 12 and 13 June to take part in games of bench ball, water polo and dodgeball amongst others.
+390 year five pupils from 13 Titan primary schools in the city travelled to the university campus on the 11th, 12th and 13th June and took part in games of bench ball, water polo and dodgeball amongst others.

 The event aims to help young people in Birmingham build their confidence and self-esteem by developing skills such as team-working, leadership, resilience, perseverance and creativity.
-Volunteers from Hays and Aston University will be supporting the children across the three days.
-Each day begins at 9:00 and ends at 14:30 with a celebration ceremony in which pupils will be presented with a certificate by the Aston Villa mascot, Bella.
+Volunteers from Hays and Aston University supported the children across the three days.
+Each day began at 9:00 and ended at 14:30 with a celebration ceremony where the pupils were presented with a certificate by the Aston Villa mascot, Bella.

 With Birmingham hosting the Commonwealth Games in 2022, this annual event is extremely well placed to showcase the community spirit and inclusive nature of the city.